Your web browser is outdated and may be insecure

 Episodes of delirium are most common among older patients

-Delirium is a state of heightened mental confusion that commonly affects older people admitted to hospital.
-Ninety six percent of cases are experienced by older people.
 When older people with dementia experience severe illness or trauma such as a hip fracture they are more at risk of delirium.

-Delirium causes great distress to patients, families and carers and has potentially serious consequences such as increased likelihood of admission to long term care and increased mortality.
+Delirium causes great distress to patients, families and carers and has potentially serious consequences, such as increased likelihood of admission to long-term care and increased mortality.

 Further delirium guidance and tools